 Things that can lead to an asthma attack or make one worse include:

 Most asthma attacks result from a failure to control asthma with medicines.
 When your child strictly follows his or her asthma action plan and takes all medicines correctly, it is possible to prevent attacks.

 Effect on your child's life

-partial collapse of lung tissue (atelectasis) or a collapsed lung (pneumothorax).
+Loss of lung function in asthma appears to start early in childhood.
+Asthma also may increase the risk of a partial collapse of lung tissue (atelectasis) or a collapsed lung (pneumothorax).